 Thomas Lenox Frederick

-In the autumn of 1798 he transferred to the Princess Royal 98, his flag-captain being John William Taylor Dixon, and this vessel participated in the pursuit of Vice-Admiral Eustache Bruix’s fleet following it’s breakout from the Brest on the 25 April 1799, Frederick’s health continued to decline however and the Princess Royal took him back to Torbay in September.
+In the autumn of 1798 he transferred to the Princess Royal 98, his flag-captain being John William Taylor Dixon, and this vessel participated in the pursuit of Vice-Admiral Eustache Bruix’s fleet following it’s breakout from the Brest on 25 April 1799, Frederick’s health continued to decline however and the Princess Royal took him back to Torbay in September.

-Admiral Fredrick survived but a further month and he died in Nottingham Place, London, on 7 October 1799.
+Admiral Fredrick survived but a further month and he died in Nottingham Place, London, on 8 November 1799.

 He married Annie Greigson at Stoke Damarel, Devon, on 2 June 1773 and although the marriage bore no issue he did have many young followers and relatives in the service.
 His nephew, Thomas Lennox Prescott, served with him on the Romulus, Blenheim and Princess Royal, and was promoted commander in 1839.